 Mental Health support for the LGBT+ community is of great interest to me.

-I also teach on dance movement psychotherapy training programmes in Croatia, Romania and the Ukraine.
+I have also taught on dance movement psychotherapy training programmes in Croatia, Romania and the Ukraine.

 Areas of counselling I deal with